| Home | Buy | Free Viewer | Legacy Site Licensees |

 12 September 2000: Beautiful new dynamic graph from Tom Tredon!
 Multiple interfering waves combine in fascinating patterns.
 You can use the Scrollbar inside DPGraph to vary A (the speed) and B (the whole graph's amplitude).

 13 August 2000: Found and fixed a bug in the Linux version that caused status information to be displayed in the middle of the main window, instead of at the bottom of the main window.

 10 August 2000: The first Linux version is out!
-There will be many changes and updates coming in the following days and weeks -- please let me know if you run into any problems.
+There will be many changes and updates coming in the following days and weeks -- please let us know if you run into any problems.
 If your institution has a DPGraph site license, you can download the Linux version here.
-For the next few days while I am finishing the automatic updating program, if you have an individual copy of the Windows version and would like a copy of the Linux version, please email me at email@example.com.
+For the next few days while I am finishing the automatic updating program, if you have an individual copy of the Windows version and would like a copy of the Linux version, please email us at firstname.lastname@example.org.

 31 July 2000: Cool new graph!
 Brian Tenneson used Groebner bases in Mathematica to convert the parametric form of Enneper's surface to implicit form, then used DPGraph to display the resulting equation.

 17 July 2000: New free update available!
 It fixes a bug under older releases of Windows 95 that caused the OPEN and SAVE menu items to not work.
 Plus, I think the first release of the Linux version will be out within a week!